camronh/Lottery-Tutorial/PART2.md

       // Hardhat local network
       chainId: 3, // Force the ChainID to be 3 (Ropsten) in testing
       forking: {
-        // Configure the forking behaviour
+        // Configure the forking behavior
         url: process.env.RPC_URL, // Using the RPC_URL from the .env file },
     },